Upcoming symposium: From Feeding People to Nourishing People, 26-29 November, Madagascar

-The seventh Royal Academy of Engineering Frontiers of Engineering for Development symposium will take place in Mexico City, Mexico from 29 -31 May 2019.
+The eighth Royal Academy of Engineering Frontiers of Engineering for Development symposium will take place in Madagascar from 27-29 November, with participants arriving for the evening of 26 November for a welcome dinner and networking event.

-If you are interested to attend, please fill in the expression of interest form:
+If you are interested in attending, please fill in the expression of interest form:

 Follow this link to nominate yourself

-The goal of the two-and-a-half day symposia is to introduce these outstanding engineers (5-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate collaboration in engineering for development, the transfer of new techniques and approaches across disciplinary boundaries and the establishment of contacts among the next generation of engineering leaders.
+The goal of the two-and-a-half day symposia is to introduce these outstanding engineers and international development workers (0-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate collaboration in engineering for development, the transfer of new techniques and approaches across disciplinary boundaries and the establishment of contacts among the next generation of engineering leaders and beyond.

 We intend that participants will establish networks that will have a lasting impact throughout their careers.
 In order to encourage this, at the end of each symposium participants will have the opportunity to apply for seed funding to help build on collaborative partnerships established at the event.